atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/add-ancillaries.md

       * [**AncillaryElement**](add-ancillaries.md#undefined)
         *   **segmentIndex **<mark style="color:blue;">**int**</mark>**  **<mark style="color:green;">**Required**</mark>

-            Segment sequence, start from 1.
-If it is round trip, sequence outbond and inbound together.
+            Segment sequence.
+It starts from 1.
+If it is round trip, the outbound and inbound sequence would be together.
         *   **productCode **<mark style="color:blue;">**string**</mark>**  **<mark style="color:green;">**Required**</mark>

-            Unique identifier for the ancillary product, used for the following order ancillary function.
+            Unique identifier for the ancillary product.
+Used for the order ancillary function.

 {% endtab %}